 - Step Six- EL Data Entry

-In most cases, the EL program decisions about how and when these steps will be taken by a school lies with the Superintendent’s office of the school district.
+In most cases, the EL program decisions about how and when these steps will be taken by a school lie with the Superintendent’s office of the school district.
 They make most decisions about registration requirements, the specific test to be administered, and the procedures required for the development of the Language Service Plan.
 But, the one step that is most under the control of the school is Step Four- Placement in Language Instruction Educational Program.
 A school administrator knows what resources and funding they have access to at any given time.
-Once school resources and funding come into play, the school administrators must make the best decisions they can based on what they have access to and the needs of their students.
+Once school resources and funding come into play, the school administrators must make the best decisions they can, based on what they have access to and the needs of their students.
 Finding those resources is the trick.

 To make the best decisions about your building’s EL program, an administrator must take the time to gather as much of the necessary information as possible.
 Before you get started, you should reflect on what you already have and know.
 You do not want to make unnecessary purchases of materials or training if you can avoid it.
 Administrators should reflect on the following topics: